 I am a Medical Doctor and I hold a Ph.D. in Biophysics.
-I use brain slice electrophysiology techniques (field potential, MEA, patch-clamp, sharp electrode recording) to study neuronal electrical activity in health and disease both at the single neuron and at the network level.
-I have a strong background in epilepsy research and a multidisciplinary expertise including neurophysiology, theoretical neuroscience and neural engineering, built across 20 years of national and international research experience, started with my MD Thesis.
+I use microelectrode array electrophysiology in brain slices, primary brain cell spheroids and stem cell-derived brain organoids to study neuronal electrical activity in health and disease at the network level.
+I have a strong background in epilepsy research and a multidisciplinary expertise including neurophysiology, theoretical neuroscience and neural engineering, built across several years of national and international research experience, started with my MD Thesis.

 My scientific work focuses on the development of intelligent biohybrid systems for functional brain repair, that would be capable of self-reconfiguration to recover the function of diseased brain circuits by dynamically interacting with them, thus being tailored to the individual.

 In the context of the H2020 MSCA-IF founded project Re.B.Us.
-I have pushed forward the joint exploitation of biological and artificial components based on unidirectional and bidirectional closed-loop architectures to demonstrate the feasibility of reconnecting disconnected limbic area via biohybrid bridging, ultimately deploying this paradigm in a biohybrid graft-host interaction to cure temporal lobe epilepsy. www.rebus-project.eu
+I have pushed forward the joint exploitation of biological and artificial components based on unidirectional and bidirectional closed-loop architectures to demonstrate the feasibility of reconnecting disconnected limbic areas via biohybrid bridging approach, ultimately deploying this paradigm in a biohybrid graft-host interaction in an in vitro model of mesial temporal lobe epilepsy. www.rebus-project.eu